cloudposse/atmos/website/docs/design-patterns/component-overrides.md

 Use the **Component Overrides** pattern when:

-- You have many Atmos components, and you need to group the components by category or function
+- You need to modify or override the configuration and behavior of groups of Atmos components

-- You want to split the components into layers.
-Each layer should be managed and modified independent of the other layers, possibly by different people or teams
+- The groups of Atmos components can be managed by different people or teams

-- You want to keep the configuration easy to manage and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)
+- You want to keep the configurations of the groups of Atmos components [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)

 ## Structure